dasch-swiss/dsp-api/docs/rst/introduction/example-project.rst

   Object properties point to objects, which have IRIs and can have their own properties.
 Datatype properties point to literal values, such as strings and integers.
-* ``rdfs:subPropertyOf dc:title``: It is a subproperty of ``dc:title``, which
+* ``rdfs:subPropertyOf knora-base:hasValue, dcterms:title``: It is a subproperty of
+  ``knora-base:hasValue`` and ``dcterms:title``.
+Since the objects of this property will be Knora values, it must be a subproperty of ``knora-base:hasValue``.
-  is a subproperty of ``knora-base:hasValue``.
-It would have been possible to define ``incunabula:title`` as a direct subproperty of ``knora-base:hasValue``, and indeed many properties in Knora projects are defined in that way.
-The advantage of using ``dc:title`` is that if you do a search for resources that have a certain ``dc:title``, and there is a resource with a matching ``incunabula:title``, the search results could include that resource.
-(This feature is planned but not yet implemented in the Knora API server.)
+  To facilitate searches, we have also chosen to make it a subproperty of ``dcterms:title``.
+In the Knora API v2, if you do a search for resources that have a certain ``dcterms:title``, and there is a resource with a matching ``incunabula:title``, the search results could include that resource.
 * ``rdfs:label "Titel"@de``, etc.: It has the specified labels in various languages.
 These are needed, for example, by user interfaces, to prompt the user to enter a value.